-Learning to invest is a skill that can provide you with incredible lifelong value and even result in generational wealth, but it’s not something anyone knows how to do when they first start, but with the right mindset, drive to keep learning, and commitment to see it through, even you can become a great investor.
+Learning to invest is a skill that can provide you with incredible lifelong value and even result in generational wealth, but it’s not something anyone knows how to do when they first start.
+Not even Warren Buffett.

 I know it can feel intimidating at first, which is why I’m sharing this simple, well-beaten path to wealth that most of the great investors I know have followed.

-If you follow the Rule #1 Investing strategy, you can learn not just how to become an investor but more importantly how to build wealth that will sustain you, your family, and the generations to come.
+You can learn how to become an investor and, more importantly, build wealth that will sustain you and your family for generations to come.

-How to become an investor can be broken down into 10 simple steps that anyone can do.
+Becoming an investor can be broken down into 8 simple steps that anyone can do.
 Really.
 You can start right now with whatever you know about investing and wherever you are financially, like me when I started, being dead broke.

-All you need to do is follow this strategy and soon enough, you will be able to sit back and watch your money double.
+All you need now is to know what the great investors do, and soon enough, you will be able to sit back and watch your wealth grow.

 You don’t have to do it alone, either.

-I’ll be with you every step of the way on your journey to becoming an investor, sharing the invaluable lessons I have learned from my own journey as we go, plus the lessons I have learned from the famous investors who have gone before me.
+I’ll be with you every step of your journey to becoming an investor, sharing the invaluable lessons I have learned from my own journey as we go, plus the lessons I have learned from the famous investors who have gone before me.

-After all, if you want to know how to be an investor—and a great one, at that—why not look to the pros?
+After all, if you want to know how to be an investor—and a great one at that—why not copy the best?

 1. Get the Right Investing Resources

 Alright, let’s get started.
 Step one is getting ahold of the right investing resources because finding credible investing education resources is key to your success as an investor.

-Use these tools to develop a foundational understanding of investing and refer back to them when you have questions.
+Use these resources to develop a foundational understanding of Rule #1 investing, and refer to them when you have questions.

 2. Learn Investing Basics